>

 Do you need an MOT every year?

-If you’ve had your vehicle tested at a garage before, they’ll likely send you a reminder when your next MOT is next due.
-But if you have recently purchased the vehicle, or you haven’t heard from the garage, you can easily go online to check when your existing MOT certificate expires.
+If you’ve had your vehicle tested at a garage before, they’ll likely send you a reminder when your next MOT is due.
+But if you have recently purchased the vehicle or haven’t heard from the garage, you can easily go online to check when your existing MOT certificate expires.

 When to book an MOT

-Depending on your location and the type of vehicle you drive, most garages can fit an MOT slot in within a week.
-But it’s best to check well in advance so you’re not in any risk of missing your MOT expiry.
+Depending on your location and the type of vehicle you drive, most garages can fit an MOT slot within a week.
+But it’s best to check well in advance so you’re not at risk of missing your MOT expiry.

-A handy trick that the DVSA allow and even recommend, is to book your MOT one month in advance of the date your current one expires.
+A handy trick that the DVSA allows and even recommends is to book your MOT one month before your current one expires.
 The expiry date of the new MOT will remain as it was.

 What does an MOT check consist of?

-It’s advisable to know what is being checked during an MOT, so you don’t get any nasty surprises.
-By knowing beforehand if there are any issues with your car, you can get them remedied prior to submitting it for its MOT.
+Knowing what is checked during an MOT is good so you don’t get any nasty surprises.
+By knowing beforehand if there are any issues with your car, you can get them remedied before submitting it for its MOT.

-If you’ve got extended warranty cover through a third-party provider such as Warranty Direct, check to see if any mechanical or electrical issues are covered and get them fixed prior to the MOT.
+If you’ve got extended warranty cover through a third-party provider such as Warranty Direct, check to see if any mechanical or electrical issues are covered and get them fixed before the MOT.

 What is checked during an MOT: